List of All DADS Programs/Services

 Deaf Blind with Multiple Disabilities (DBMD)

-Home and community-based services for individuals diagnosed with legal blindness; a chronic, severe hearing impairment; or a condition that leads to deaf-blindness and an additional disability that results in impairment to independent functioning.
-This program is an alternative to institutional care and offers services such as habilitation, orientation and mobility, and assisted living.
+Home and community-based services for individuals diagnosed with deaf-blindness or a condition that leads to deaf-blindness, and an additional disability that results in an impairment in independent functioning.
+This program is an alternative to institutional care and offers services such as intervener, orientation and mobility, and assisted living.
 Additional information can be obtained by calling 1-877-438-5658 (toll free).
 Click here to read more about DBMD.

 Emergency Response Services (ERS)

-An electronic monitoring system for emergency assistance available for persons who spend significant time alone.
+An electronic monitoring system for emergency assistance available for adults with functional impairments who spend significant time, at least 8 hours daily, alone or live with an incapacitated individual who could not call for help or otherwise assist in an emergency.
 Click here to read more about ERS.

 Family Care Services (FCS)

-Non-skilled attendant care services, such as home management or personal care services, available to persons with functional limitations to assist with activities of daily living.
+Non-skilled, non-technical attendant care services, such as home management or personal care services, available to individuals with functional limitations to assist with activities of daily living.
 Click here to read more about FCS.